Business Vertical Integration & Business Expansion

-- Backward, where a company controls products used in the production of its products such as a car company owning a tire company.
+- Backward integration, where a company controls products used in the production of its products such as a car company owning a tire company in its supply chain.

-- Forward, where the company owns the distribution and retailing of its products.
+- Forward integration, where the company owns the distribution and retailing of its products.

-- Complete, or balanced, meaning a firm that controls all components from raw materials to final delivery.
+- Complete integration, or balanced, meaning a firm that controls all components from raw materials in the supply chain to final delivery.

 Examples of vertical integration

 - Oil companies such as Shell Oil own the entire supply chain starting with the oil wells, refines the oil and retails through their gasoline service stations.Design-build firm Majestic Realty Co. has built a portfolio of over 60 million square feet of buildings as a 100% vertically integrated firm:

 |Land > planning > construction > financing > leasing > management|

 - A healthcare system that serves the entire range of services from outpatient to hospital and long-term care.